macsj200/HopeAllianceSorter/README.md

 A program to search an excel database of eyeglass prescriptions.

+This program requires the Apache POI lib which can be found at http://poi.apache.org/download.html This program also requries Java http://java.com/en/download/index.jsp

 To use this program, create a .xls (not .xlsx) file with a spreadsheet editor.
 The first row of the spreadsheet is skipped, so put data in subsequent rows.